reddevill007/System-Design-Simplified/README.md

 - Now, imagine this table has _a million products_!
 If someone searches for “MacBook,” the database has to go through every single row to find it.

-When you create an **index on the Name column**, it's like creating a shortcut.
-The database organizes the product names in a way that's faster to search (like sorting alphabetically and adding bookmarks).
+When you create an **index on the Name column**, it’s like creating a shortcut.
+The database organizes the product names in a way that’s faster to search (like sorting alphabetically and adding bookmarks).

 ---